stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 #### OKRs are brilliant - but you don't stop doing strategy

 Makes sense right?
-Whilst OKRs are driving strategy execution for the next quarter (or whatever OKR cycle you choose), you are still evolving your strategy for the next 12 to 36 months, right?
+Whilst OKRs drive strategy execution for the next quarter (or whatever OKR cycle you choose), you are still evolving your strategy for the next 12 to 36 months, right?
 Of course you are, as you should be.

 This real-world attribute fundamentally sets #stratapp apart from the plethora of single-use-OKR-apps: